songhengyang/face_landmark_factory/README.md

     VIDEO_PATH = "../data/IU.avi"

-    OUTPUT_DIR, the face image and the path to the pts format annotation file,
+OUTPUT_DIR, the directory storing the files of facial image and the files of pts format annotation,

     Such as: OUTPUT_DIR = "../data/out"

-    CNN_INPUT_SIZE, neural network input image size, length and width are equal,
+CNN_INPUT_SIZE, input image size of neural network, height and width are the same,

     CNN_INPUT_SIZE = 64